Measurement of inclusive electrons from open heavy-flavor hadron decays in $p$+$p$ collisions at $\sqrt{s} = 200$ GeV with the STAR detector: Data analysis for inclusive production

-The Drell-Yan contribution is estimated by the PYTHIA simulation, which has the same settings as the PHENIX published Drell-Yan result~\cite{PHENIX:drellyan}, and is shown as the long dash-dotted line in Fig.~\ref{Fig:HDE}.
-STAR simulation studies find that the $\Ke$ contribution is less than 1\% at $\pt>2$~GeV/c in $p$+$p$ collisions at \s{200} GeV~\cite{ref:Wenqin:thesis} and thus can be neglected.
-The overall $\rm HDE$ contributions represented by the solid line in Fig.~\ref{Fig:HDE} are subtracted from the non-photonic electron sample, and the remaining electrons are $\rm HFE$ reported in Sec.~\ref{sec:results}.
+The Drell-Yan contribution is estimated by the PYTHIA simulation, which has the same settings as those in the PHENIX Drell-Yan measurement~\cite{PHENIX:drellyan}, and is shown as the long dash-dotted line in Fig.~\ref{Fig:HDE}.
+Furthermore, STAR simulation studies find that the $\Ke$ contribution is less than 1\% at $\pt>2$~GeV/c in $p$+$p$ collisions at \s{200} GeV~\cite{ref:Wenqin:thesis} and thus neglected.
+The overall $\rm HDE$ contribution, represented by the solid line in Fig.~\ref{Fig:HDE}, is subtracted from the NPE sample.
+This amounts to a ∼16\% reduction to the NPE yield integrated over the measured $\pt$ region.
+The remaining electrons are $\rm HFE$ reported in Sec.~\ref{sec:results}.
+The uncertainty of the $\rm HDE$ contribution will be discussed in Sec.~\ref{sec:results}.